WeblateOrg/weblate/docs/admin/install.rst

     COMPRESS_OFFLINE = True

-On each deploy you need to compress the files to match current version:
+On each deploy you need to compress the files to match the current version:

 .. code-block:: sh